heymichellemac/heymichellemac-hugo/content/blog/2022/03/best-books-for-creatives.md

 2. The key to deliberate practices is to focus on what you're learning, observe where you are falling down, and fix it by trying different methods.
 3. Well-defined and accurate mental representations are what separates beginners from experts.
 An expert's mental models will allow them to more effectively tackle a problem or perform a certain activity.

-Want to learn more: [here are my book notes](/peak-anders-ericsson/)

----

 ## 5 Getting Things Done

 Author: David Allen